NicolasPalomaresDS/CNN_Aedes_Mosquito_Classification/README.md

 Dataset reduced from original by *Pradeep Isawasan*: <br> https://www.kaggle.com/datasets/pradeepisawasan/aedes-mosquitos

-(You can download the dataset directly through the Notebook)
+The download is already configured in the Notebook, along with `kaggle.json` setting.